-- Public Transportation: 5 airports, 9 railway stations, 12 metro lines, 2 river terminals and hundreds of bus routes and taxis
+- Public Transportation: 4 international airports, 9 railway stations, 12 metro lines, 2 river terminals and hundreds of bus routes and taxis

 - Language: Russian

 - Climate: Continental climate with long cold winters and warm summers